Espinozarodrigo22/hotel-operational-control-app/README.md

 * Offline data collection during inspections.
 * Local storage of incidents while the inspection is in progress.
-* Registration of multiple incidents per floor without submitting separate forms.
+* Registration of multiple incidents per floor without requiring multiple submissions.
 * Recovery of inspections after unexpected application closures.
 * Upload of up to five images per floor as supporting evidence.
-* Automatic synchronization when the inspection is completed.
+* Automatic organization of inspection records.
-* Automated organization and identification of records.
+* Centralized reporting and information management.

-The application was intentionally designed to be simple, fast, and easy to use in daily operations, minimizing administrative workload for employees conducting inspections.
+The application was intentionally designed to be simple, fast, and easy to use, minimizing operational delays while improving data quality and accessibility.

+## Technical Architecture

+The application uses a hybrid data management architecture.

+Inspection records and operational incidents are automatically sent to Google Sheets through a JavaScript-based integration, enabling centralized storage and reporting.

+Photographic evidence follows a separate process:

+* Images are stored locally inside a dedicated application folder called "Recorridas".
+* An external synchronization application was used to automatically connect this folder with Google Drive.
+* This allowed images to be uploaded and shared with supervisors and managers while maintaining a simple and reliable user experience.

+This architecture enabled inspections to continue even in areas with limited or no internet connectivity, while ensuring that information could later be synchronized and centralized.

 ## Data Flow

-Once an inspection is completed:
+When an inspection is completed:

-1. Operational data is automatically consolidated into a centralized database.
+1. Incident information is automatically sent to Google Sheets.
-2. Photographic evidence is uploaded and organized automatically.
+2. Photographic evidence is synchronized with Google Drive.
-3. Information becomes available for supervisors and management teams.
+3. Information becomes available to supervisors, managers, and operational staff.

 Each inspection generates a unique identifier based on the inspection date and work shift.

-Images are automatically named using this identifier and the corresponding floor number, improving traceability and record management.
+Images are automatically named using this identifier together with the corresponding floor number, improving traceability, organization, and record management.

-**To protect confidential business information, the Google Sheets connection and other production integrations have been removed from this public version of the project.**
+To protect confidential information, production links, identifiers, and integrations have been removed from this public version.

 ## Operational Analytics and Reporting